 Managing Director Susan Evans is no stranger to Southeastern Grocers’ community involvement.
 In addition to participation in the Bloomin’ 4 Good program, First Coast Blessings in a Backpack partnered with SEG to feed more than 500 kids recently, thanks to a Winn-Dixie packing event.
-Through its Bloomin’ 4 Good Program, Winn-Dixie has donated $117 to this nonprofit organization to date.
+Winn-Dixie has supported this nonprofit organization through its Bloomin’ 4 Good Program.

 Tell us about First Coast Blessings in a Backpack.

 We are part of the national child hunger prevention network that feeds 90,000 children each year.
 We’ve always found that when people understand what we do and who we feed they embrace the mission because it is a very simple one: we feed the children that we know are hungry and hurting.
 Here on the First Coast, we partner directly with our schools.
 We consider them to be the experts in this field.
 School nurses, counselors, teachers and others identify the students that are exhibiting signs or symptoms of food insecurity and undernourishment, and these are the children we feed.
 These are the kids that depend on their school for food.
 They arrive to school on Monday in the same clothes they had on Friday, they hoard and hide food, teachers see behavioral and emotional changes, and many make excuses to go to the school nurse because she always has juice and cookies.